 What is the treatment for occupational asthma?

 The mainstay of treatment for occupational asthma is removal from the exposure.
-It's important that occupational asthma be diagnosed and the patient avoids further exposure, because most patients with occupational asthma will get worse over time if they remain exposed.
+Most patients with occupational asthma will get worse over time if they remain exposed, so avoidance of the trigger is important.
 This often means changing jobs or changing the particular duty at the workplace.

 Occupational asthma can be treated the same as regular asthma, with inhaled medicines called bronchodilators that open (dilate) the airways as well as inhaled anti-inflammatory medicines (glucocorticoids).
 However, the most important intervention is to avoid any further exposure.

-Respiratory masks can help reduce the amount of agent that reaches your airway but do not prevent symptoms of occupational asthma.
+Respiratory masks do not prevent symptoms of occupational asthma.

 What are complications of occupational asthma?

-Over time, the symptoms will become worse if the patient continues to be exposed to the offending agent.
-After a person becomes sensitized, even very small amounts of the offending agent are capable of triggering significant airway constriction and shortness of breath.
-The airway constriction (bronchospasm) can be life-threatening if severe and untreated and should prompt quick medical evaluation.
+Occupational asthma becomes worse over time if the patient continues to be exposed to the offending agent.
+After a person becomes sensitized, even very small amounts of the offending agent are capable of triggering significant symptoms.
+The airway constriction (bronchospasm) can be life-threatening if severe.

 After avoiding any further exposure, most patients will have improvement in their asthma over a span of months to years, but it is rare that occupational asthma will completely go away.
 People who were exposed to lower levels of an offending agent for shorter periods of time are more likely to experience eventual improvement in their asthma.